Practice Information Note APP 1: Case Management of Full Court and Appellate Matters

 (e) whether the matter must be heard by a Full Court, and, if not, whether a Full Court hearing may in any event be appropriate;

-(f) whether further consultation as to the appropriate constitution of the bench is required or appropriate, for example, pursuant to s 44(3)(b)(ii) of the Administrative Appeals Tribunal Act 1975 (Cth);
+(f) whether further consultation as to the appropriate constitution of the bench is required or appropriate, for example, pursuant to s 175(2) of the Administrative Review Tribunal Act 2024 (Cth);

-(g) whether any party seeks to challenge any Full Court authority, such that it may be appropriate for the Court to consider constituting a Full Court of five judges;
+(g) whether any party seeks to challenge any Full Court authority;

 (h) whether the matter is suitable for case management by a registrar;